makeruniverse/docs/docs/tools/tools.md

 ### Prusa XL

 Use Prusa XL when you print large objects and / or objects with multiple filament types.

+To use all features of the Prusa XL we recommend to use [Download: Prusa Slicer](https://www.prusa3d.com/en/page/prusaslicer_424/)
+You can send jobs remotely with [prusa connect](https://connect.prusa3d.com/)

+Login credentials:
+User: makeruniverse@hpi.de
+PW: UEH6zvg2ecm.vwe3nad

+If you want to use various nozzle widths in one print, you need to use simplify 3d for slicing. we have a profile for Prusa XL here:

 ???
 "Printing with Vector Files"